Redhawk18/dog-breed-multiclassification-model/README.md

 # dog-breed-multiclassification-model
-Comparing a custom model to resnet for dog breed classification
+Training a custom machine learning model and resnet for dog breed classification

+# Usage
+Note all libaries are versioned with nix if you have that package manager installed.

+The pretrained models can not be included because of Github's 100mb file upload limit, so please train them yourselves.